 The answer was pretty clear: it’s about freedom.

 Ok.
 But then how to tell it?
 My main problem at this stage was the sheer amount of content I had.
 I didn’t know how to get it all into one film.
-A breakthrough came when I established what became the broader structure of the Ψ project.
+A breakthrough came when I established what became the broader structure of the psi project.
 Originally, my project was only a film (which was itself at first supposed to be a short film) and that grew in size with the interviews.
 But as I was struggling to choose which parts to keep, I soon realized that I could exploit the rest of the interviews as an accompaniment to the feature film, to inform it and provide extra food for thought.
 And this is how the third piece of the project came to be: a web-series focused on the interviews.
 This really liberated me because I was then far less reluctant to cut pieces of the interviews from the feature, knowing they would find their place in the web-series.
-Together with this book, they would for a triptych.
+Together with this journal, they would for a triptych.

 Having made this adjustment to the project as a whole, I could then move on more purposefully with the film and focus on its structure.
 My obsession with structure may have to do with my law studies, where your natural desire to write freely is constrained by a neurotic level of content organizing and schematizing.
 In French law school, your essays had to follow a strict blueprint: Introduction, 2 parts, 2 sub-parts, no conclusion.
 Each had to be clearly distinguished with titles, and you had to be able to understand the whole argument at a glance.
-So a little unconsciously I was trying to do the same thing with my film: I had this all these different elements to combine and in order to bring them all together, I needed a backbone.
+So a little unconsciously I was trying to do the same thing with my film: I had all these different elements to combine and in order to bring them all together, I needed a backbone.
 This structure would allow me to keep track of the visual themes, the editing pace, the narrative balance and, as I would come to see, it would be extremely useful for composing the music.